benjaminJohnson2204/benjaminJohnson2204/README.md

 # Hello!

 My name is Benjamin Johnson.
-I'm a sophomore at UC San Diego, majoring in Computer Science.
+I'm currently interning at Apple on the Game Services UI team, in Cupertino.
+I'm also a rising junior at UC San Diego, majoring in Computer Science.

 I'm interested in web and mobile development, game development, AI, embedded systems, and computer vision.